2025 - 2026 Tryouts are approaching fast! Find out what you need to do NOW!

 Early dismissal is not required for practices or home games.
 Some away games do require early dismissal.
 In these cases, the head coach will inform the affected players the day prior, and will work with the school's administrators to notify faculty of who needs early dismissal.

-What is the traspostation method to away games?
+What is the transportation method to away games?

 San Ramon Valley USD (SRVUSD) mandates that students may not drive themselves or other players to away games.
 Instead, carpools are arranged by each team's Parent Manager.
 Carpool drivers must obtain a Level 2 Volunteer Clearance from SRVUSD in order to be a carpool driver - refer to the Volunteers section of the FAQ for more information.